GoogleCloudPlatform/python-docs-samples/cloud-media-livestream/keypublisher/README.md

 provider CPIX APIs to fetch encryption keys and store them in Google Secret Manager for use with the Live Stream API's encryption feature.

+To create a zip archive of all the files needed to run key publisher, run the script `./package.sh`.

 ## 1. Setup

 ### Install and configure gcloud